Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Clovelly Park has 14 active public transport stops, all of which are bus stops.
-These stops are served by 14 different routes that together facilitate 950 weekly passenger trips.
-The accessibility to these stops is rated excellent, with residents typically located just 165 meters from the nearest one.
+These stops are served by 14 different routes that collectively facilitate 950 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically located just 165 meters from the nearest stop.
+As a predominantly residential area, most commuters travel outward.
+Cars remain the primary mode of transportation at 80%, while trains account for 9% and buses for 6%.
+On average, there are 1.3 vehicles per dwelling.

 Frequently Asked Questions - Transport